About the Tests

 Students must bring their Banner student identification number and a photo ID to the test.

-The test is comprised of two parts.
+The test comprises two parts.
 The first part of the test is a computerized test called Accuplacer, where students are tested on mathematics, reading comprehension and sentence skills.
 The test administrator will connect you to the Accuplacer website where you will read the instructions and questions, and then select your answers using the mouse.
 Basic computer skills are all that is needed to complete this test.
 You are tested on the content of the test sections not your computer skills.
 The second part, a challenge essay, is a writing sample.
 Students have up to one hour to compose their essay.

 After completing the entire test, you will make an appointment to meet with an academic advisor to discuss your results and plan your schedule of courses.